Here is a list of recommended films produced with our partners.

 The Commercial Division handles complicated commercial cases as part of the Supreme Court of New York State.
 This updated and acclaimed video about the Commercial Division includes new footage of Chief Judge Janet DiFiore.
 It also features interviews with former Chief Judge — and the Division’s creator — the late Judith S. Kaye and former Chief Judge Jonathan Lippman.

 Blazing a Trail: Pioneering Women Judges of NYS 3rd Judicial District

-This 30-minute documentary tells the story of women judges who helped paved the way for women entering the legal profession, specifically in the Third Judicial District in New York State.
+This documentary tells the story of women judges who helped paved the way for women entering the legal profession, specifically in the Third Judicial District in New York State.
 Judges recount examples of bias, discrimination and overall disrespect that they faced when they were building a career in the law.

 Ethan Travis, a talented film student at the College of St. Rose in Albany, recorded interviews with nine trailblazers and assisted the Gender Fairness Committee of the Third Judicial District, chaired by Hon.
 Rachel Kretser, in producing this program.
 It premiered at a continuing legal education program on March 31, 2017 in Albany, NY.